Cameron Brate Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Matchup vs. Carolina

-- Brate has averaged 25.2 receiving yards per game over his nine career matchups against the Panthers, 6.7 more than his over/under in Sunday's game.
+- Brate is averaging 25.2 receiving yards per game in nine career matchups against the Panthers, 6.7 more than his receiving yards prop bet over/under for Sunday's game (18.5).

-- Brate, in nine matchups, had a touchdown catch three times.
-But he did not have multiple TDs in any of those games.
+- In nine matchups versus the Panthers, Brate has had a touchdown catch three times, but not more than one in a single contest.

-- The Panthers have given up 23 passing TDs this year (1.4 per game), ranking them 10th among NFL defenses.
+- The Panthers have allowed 23 passing TDs this year (1.4 per game), ranking them 10th among NFL defenses.

 Recent Performances